broadinstitute/cromwell/docs/backends/GCPBatch.md

 }
 ```

-In order for a private image to be used the appropriate Docker configuration must be provided.
+In order for a private image to be used, Docker Hub credentials must be provided.
 If the Docker images being used
 are public there is no need to add this configuration.

 For Batch